SpaceLobster2311/new-readingnotes/Day1.md

 This link will be posted in Canvas for Lab 1.

-More practice is required to full understand what I'm doing
+More practice is required to fully understand what I'm doing